Kip Simons was named the USAG Head Coach of the Year for the fifth time in seven years.

 "Coaching here is a dream job," Simons said.
 "There is nothing more rewarding than to see my athletes maximize their potential as gymnasts and then go on to become the best pilots in the nation.
-After seven years, I truly believe when you look at academic, gymnastics and career opportunities, there is not a better option out there than the Air Force Academy."
+After eight years, I truly believe when you look at academic, gymnastics and career opportunities, there is not a better option out there than the Air Force Academy."

-The team has also seen a significant bump in their national ranking since his arrival, including a ranking as high as eighth in recent years.
-Simons has taken the team to the NCAA National Qualifier during each of the past two seasons, while advancing seven gymnasts to the NCAA semifinals.
-In addition, the men have captured three consecutive USAG National Championship team titles and have won the All-Academy Championship team title in back-to-back years.
+The team has also seen a significant bump in their national ranking since his arrival, including a ranking as high as eighth in 2012.
+Simons has taken a team to the NCAA National Qualifier during each of the last three seasons, while nine gymnasts have advanced to the semifinals of the NCAA Championships.
+In 2013, the Falcons accounted for their best-ever finish at the National Qualifier, after finishing fifth in their session and 10th overall.

 "Here at the Air Force Academy, I apply the same work-ethic that took me to the Olympic Games to mold my cadets into future leaders of character," he said.

-Prior to his appointment at the Academy, Simons spent five seasons with the Cal Bears.
-He was an assistant coach from 2001-05 and then held the title of associate head coach for the final year of his stay in Berkeley.
+Prior to his appointment at the Academy, Simons spent five seasons at the University of California, Berkeley.
+He was an assistant coach with the Bears from 2001-05 and then held the title of associate head coach for the final year of his stay in Berkeley.

 During his tenure at Cal, the Bears finished within the top-two at the MPSF Championships every year, winning the conference title in 2004.
 Simons helped guide Cal to a pair of third-place finishes at the NCAA Championships and coached 19 top-10 finishers, including four national champions.